grantweii/perp-algo-executor/README.md

-# Perp Funding Rate Arbitrageur
+# Perp Algo Executor

-A simple funding rate arbitrageur strategy for perpetual protocol v2.
-Please note that it uses naive strategies and serves as a template for developers to create their own arbitraging strategy.
+A simple algo executor for perpetual protocol v2.
+Please note that it uses simple strategies and serves as a template for developers to create their own strategy.
 Use it at your own risk!
+To add your own strategy, simply implement the Execution interface in src/strategies/execution/interface.ts and add the execution validity checks as necessary.

 ## How it works